toolleeo/cli-apps/README.md

 * [ack](http://beyondgrep.com/) - A tool like `grep` optimized for programmers; written in Perl, it speeds up searches thanks to skipping non interesting directories, such as `.git`.
 * [ag](https://github.com/ggreer/the_silver_searcher) - (The silver searcher) is a text search utility targeted to source code; it skips versioning systems data directories; it is inspired by `ack`, but faster.
 * [ast-grep](https://github.com/ast-grep/ast-grep) - A CLI tool for code structrual search, lint and rewriting.
+* [hae](https://github.com/eeroel/hae) - Like grep but with natural language queries; useful to retrieve paragraphs of text that deal with specific topics.
 * [hypergrep](https://github.com/p-ranav/hypergrep) - Recursively search directories for a regex pattern using Intel Hypescan.
 * [paragrep](http://software.clapper.org/paragrep/) - Greps regular expressions in a text file(s) and prints out the paragraphs containing those expressions, a paragraph is defined as a block of text delimited by an empty or blank line, fully customizable via command line parameters.
 * [ripgrep](https://github.com/BurntSushi/ripgrep) - Recursively searches directories for a regex pattern.